All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Proofs for Statistical Results

-\end{lem} \begin{proof} If $f_{\text{ref}}$ and $f_{1}$ are the same function, then the result holds trivially.
-Otherwise, the proof follows from Hoeffding's inequality.
-First, note that if $f_{1}$ satisfies Assumption \ref*{assu:bnd-ref}, then $\tilde{L}(f_{1})$ is bounded within an interval of length $2B_{\text{ref}}$.
+\begin{proof} If $f_{\text{ref}}$ and $f_{1}$ are the same function, then the result holds trivially.
+Otherwise, the proof follows from Hoeffding's inequality (Theorem 2 of \citealp{hoeffding1963_bounded_sums_inequalities}).
+First, note that if $f_{1}$ satisfies Assumption \ref{assu:bnd-ref}, then $\tilde{L}(f_{1})$ is bounded within an interval of length $2B_{\text{ref}}$.
 Applying this in line \ref{eq:apply-abs-value-bound-hoeff}, below, we see that